STUDY

 The areas of study include early years, care and education, children's services and play work.

-Some modules have adopted a ‘blended learning approach’ where students can access part of the module via the virtual learning environment supported by face-to-face group tutorial sessions.
+Some modules have adopted a ‘blended learning approach’ where you can access part of the module via the virtual learning environment supported by face-to-face group tutorial sessions.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Records.